 Early Childhood Education

-Students entering into the ECEFS Program must demonstrate through transcripted record or by appropriate NEXT GENERATION ACCUPLACER test scores the ability to be placed into WR 115 and MTH 20 for certificate course work, and completion of WR 115 for 2nd year AAS degree classes.
+Students entering the ECE Program must demonstrate through transcripted record or by appropriate NEXT GENERATION ACCUPLACER test scores the following academic abilities, or higher:

 To be considered for practicum, students must:

 - be enrolled in the Oregon Child Care Division, Central Background Registry

 - submit verification of measles immunization

 - submit verification TB Skin Test

 - hold current Infant/Child First Aid & CPR Card

 - complete Recognizing and Reporting Child Care and Abuse (RRCAN)

 - complete Introduction to Child Care Health and Safety (ICCHS)

 - complete Safe Sleep for Oregon's Infants (SS)